avishkaraut/c_pro/README.md

-# Hey there! 👋 I'm avishkaraut
+# Hey there! 👋 I'm avishkar raut

 Welcome to my GitHub profile!
 I'm passionate about building innovative solutions and contributing to the open-source community.